tommililja/Farse/README.md

 }
 ```

-Then we can just run the parser:
+Then we can just run the `Parser`:

 ```fsharp
 let user =